Scheduling Information for Currently Enrolled

 - If a student cancels their appointment or fails to show, the exam will be returned to the instructor.
 It will then be the student’s responsibility to meet with the instructor to determine eligibility for retesting.

-- Approval for a student to take a make-up exam in the Testing and Assessment Center is at the discretion of the instructor.
+- Approval for a student to take a proctored exam in the Testing and Assessment Center is at the discretion of the instructor.

-- Testing and Assessment staff will proctor the exam based on the instructions of the instructor, but have no authority to approve a make-up exam for a student nor make any changes to the instructions.
+- Testing and Assessment staff will proctor the exam based on the instructions of the instructor, but have no authority to approve an exam for a student nor make any changes to the instructions.

-- All exam instructions (testing procedures, maximum time limit, and calculator use) must be reviewed with the student prior to coming in for a make-up exam.
+- All exam instructions (testing procedures, maximum time limit, and calculator use) must be reviewed with the student prior to coming in for the exam.

 Test Proctoring Procedures for SSCC Students